yuetianzhao/i2c_driver/README.md

 # i2c_driver
-implementation of i2c using verilog
+implementation of i2c based on at24c32(eeprom) verilog code